During the club year there are 4Monthly competitions,

 The Competition Secretary will produce cumulative scores following each competition.

-Award of the Ernest J Cooke ‘Photographer of the Year’
+Award of the Ernest J Cooke Cup ‘Photographer of the Year’

-The marks awarded to each author’s scoring entries from the Monochrome Prints, Colour Prints, Monochrome PIs or Colour PIs are accumulated each month and the highest overall scores gives the annual total.
+The marks awarded to each author’s scoring entries from the Colour Prints, Monochrome Prints, Colour PIs and Monochrome PIs are accumulated each month and the highest overall scores gives the annual total.

 i.e. a possible maximum score for the year of 4 x 4 x 20 = 320 points.